A Christian man asked a Muslim woman why does Islam say that women are like dogs?

-We can answer this one who is objecting or is confused by mentioning several basic matters which must be borne in mind to understand this topic and examine it:
+We can answer this one who is objecting or is confused by mentioning several basic matters which must be borne in mind in order to understand this topic and examine it:

 Similarly, there are many similarities between man and plants, in that both of them are alive and grow and need nourishment, and so on.

 Shaykh al-Islam Ibn Taymiyah (may Allah have mercy on him) said:

 No two things exist but there must be some similarity between them in some way, even if it is a very subtle similarity.
 To suggest that there is no similarity at all (between any two things that exist) is like suggesting that they do not exist.

 No such notion has ever been narrated from any wise man or thinker.
 End quote from Bayaan Talbees al-Jahamiyyah (7/569)

 It is not known that any wise man or thinker ever regarded any of the similarities mentioned above as something reprehensible in man that deserved to be criticised and condemned.
 They are similarities which are either praiseworthy or are physical similarities that are subject to neither praise nor condemnation.

 Comparing or likening, from a logical and linguistic point of view is based on four principles: the item being likened to something else, the thing to which it is likened, the aspects in which they are similar, and the words used to highlight this similarity.

 If we ask about the ruling on a particular comparison and whether it is made by way of condemnation or of praise, then it is not right to limit our focus to the thing to which it is being likened.
 Rather we must also think of the ways in which they are similar.

 It was narrated from one of the Ṣahābah=Companions of the Prophet that he likened his own action to the action of an animal, as ‘Ammaar ibn Yaasir (may Allah be pleased with him) said: